 What Causes the Color of Green Diamonds?

-Diamonds with a natural green color most likely developed that color while they were underground, in rocks that contained small amounts of radioactive material such as uranium or thorium.
+Diamonds with a natural green color developed that color while they were underground, in rocks that contained small amounts of radioactive material such as uranium or thorium.
 As the radioactive materials decayed, they emitted radiation that penetrated the nearby diamond crystal.
 When this type of radiation enters a diamond, it can knock electrons or carbon atoms out of their position in the crystal lattice.
 This alteration most strongly influences the outer layer of the diamond crystal.
 As a result the green color is often present as a shallow "skin" on the outside of the diamond crystal.
 Diamonds with a uniform green color throughout the stone are exceptionally rare.

 The displacement of electrons and carbon atoms deforms the crystal lattice and changes the way light travels through the diamond.
 The deformation causes the diamond crystal to selectively absorb much of the light entering the diamond and selectively transmit wavelengths in the green portion of the spectrum.
 This green light travels to the eye of the observer and gives the diamond a green appearance.

 Green color from natural irradiation is the most common cause of green color in diamonds.
 However, green color can also be caused by structural defects in the diamond's crystal structure, caused by the presence of nitrogen, hydrogen or nickel atoms.

 Ingenious people are always trying improve the color of gemstones to increase their value.
 They do this by mimicking the processes of nature or applying treatments that alter the color of the gem.

 The first documented treatment to produce green diamonds was an experiment done by Antoine-Henri Becquerel, shortly after his discovery of radioactivity in 1896.
 He irradiated some diamonds to see if they would be altered, and their color changed to green.